UPDATED BY

 How to Apply

-The application includes a 500-word essay discussing the applicant’s STEM-related accomplishments and career aspirations, as well as how their STEM degree will support their goals.
+The application includes a 200-to-500-word essay discussing the applicant’s STEM-related accomplishments and career aspirations and how they plan to “empower women in science and technology” through their work and studies.
 Criteria for selecting winners include “potential to make significant contributions in a STEM field that will benefit people and/or the planet” along with a “track record and/or potential as a role model and advocate for women and girls in STEM.”

 Scholarship Prize